 Much of the headquarters for Trustpower in Tauranga has an open plan layout, and the potential problems caused by acoustic reflections and high reverberation times in such a large space needed careful consideration.
 3D polyester ceiling tiles reduce reverberation while providing a unique and dynamic look.

 Much of the new headquarters for Trustpower in Tauranga has an open plan layout, and the potential problems caused by acoustic reflections and high reverberation times in such a large space needed careful consideration.
 This called for an innovative acoustic solution.
-Warren and Mahoney collaborated with T&R Interior Systems and Daryll Pickering from OROQI, to design a chevron pattern that was made to fit into a standard two way black suspended CBI grid.
+Warren and Mahoney collaborated with T&R Interior Systems, to design a chevron pattern that was made to fit into a standard two way black suspended CBI grid.
 The tiles are unique because the pattern drops below and sits above the grid line to create a dynamic ceiling that catches the light on its peaks.